Farami/CustomsForgeScraper/README.md

 There's not too much more to it than that, an example project is included.

 #Notes
 Logging in is particularly slow - logging in requires a token from the login page.
-Getting the token and hitting the login page (across potentially slow servers...) = no fun. ):
+Getting the token and hitting the login page (across potentially slow servers...)is no fun. ಠ╭╮ಠ

 Once logged in it will be fast unless:
 * CustomsForge is running slow